vbharadwaj-bk/OpenEquivariance/README.md

 ```bash
 pip install git+https://github.com/vbharadwaj-bk/OpenEquivariance
 ```
+After installation, the very first library import will trigger a build of a C++ extension we use.
+All subsequent imports will not retrigger compilation.

-If you encounter problems with this build blow, try a development build.
+If you encounter problems with installation, let us know by filing a bug and try a development build (see below).
 After installation, you should be able to run the example above.

 ### Development build
 The steps below assume that you're using a bash shell and have a C / C++